franciscop/server/docs/documentation/options/README.md

-### Environment
+## Environment

 Environment variables are *not commited in your version control* but instead they are provided by the machine or Node.js process.
-In this way these options can be different in your machine and in the remote server(s).
+In this way these options can be different in your machine and in testing, production or other type of servers.

-They are uppercase and can be set through a file called `.env` ([or other ways](https://medium.com/@rafaelvidaurre/managing-environment-variables-in-node-js-2cb45a55195f)):
+They are uppercase and they can be set through a file called `.env` in your computer:

 ```
 PORT=3000